enzoputachi/Ifenkili/README.md

 ## integration of dark mode
 1. state
-    i. initial state should get it's value from the localstorage or a defaul value
+    i. initial state should get it's value from the localstorage or a default value

 2. useEffect
     i. set the darkmode variable and value to the local storage